 Neuro-ophthalmology, a subspecialty of both neurology and ophthalmology, requires specialized training and expertise in problems of the eye, brain, nerves and muscles.
 Neuro-ophthalmologists complete at least 5 years of clinical training after medical school and are usually board certified in Neurology, Ophthalmology, or both.

 Although some problems seen by neuro-ophthalmologists are not worrisome, other conditions can worsen and cause permanent visual loss, or become life threatening.
 Sometimes the problem is confined to the optic nerve or the nervous system and other times it is related to a general medical condition.
 Neuro-ophthalmologists have unique abilities to evaluate patients from the neurologic, ophthalmologic, and medical standpoints to diagnose and treat a wide variety of problems.
 Often specialized high tech diagnostic testing is used as an adjunct in establishing or managing certain conditions.
 Additional medical testing is often avoided by seeing a neuro-ophthalmologist.

 Some of the common problems evaluated by neuro-ophthalmologists include: optic nerve problems (such as optic neuritis and ischemic optic neuropathy), visual field loss, unexplained visual loss, transient visual loss, visual disturbances, double vision, abnormal eye movements, thyroid eye disease, myasthenia gravis, unequal pupil size, and eyelid abnormalities.

 Dr. Thomas R. Wolf is a member and fellow of the North American Neuro-Ophthalmology Society (NANOS).
-The above information was obtained from the society's website with its permission.
-Further information, including patient brochures on various neuro-ophthalmology topics, may be obtained at www.nanosweb.org.
+The above information was obtained from their website with the permission of the society.
+Further information, including patient brochures on various Neuro-Ophthalmology topics may be obtained at the North American Neuro-Ophthalmology website at nanosweb.org.